Frequently Asked Questions

 What is Sedera?

-Sedera, Inc. is an innovative, non-insurance approach to managing large healthcare costs.
+Sedera is a not-for-profit Medical Cost Sharing community that offers an innovative, non-insurance approach to managing large healthcare costs.
+As a not-for-profit organization, Sedera is focused on serving our members and carrying out our community-centric mission.
 Sedera Members join a community of like-minded individuals who are active and engaged participants in their healthcare decision making.
 Together, we are tapping the power of community to create a new normal in healthcare that is high-quality, human, and transparent.

 Is Sedera available in all states?

-The Sedera Medical Cost Sharing membership is currently not accepting new Members in Alaska, Washington, New York, Illinois, and Vermont.
-We will be updating this page as new states become available, so please check back!
+Membership in the Sedera Medical Cost Sharing Community is available in almost every state.
+Sedera, however, is currently not accepting new Members in Alaska , Illinois, New York, Vermont, and Washington.
+We will update this page as soon as new states become available.

 Is Sedera an Insurance Company?